Productivity is an evergreen topic in our personal and professional lives.

 Regular check-ins with your team have paramount importance when it comes to strengthening productivity.
 Especially if some of your team work remotely or in hybrid mode.

-In meetings, discuss employees’ performance during the last week and the plan for the next week.
+Schedule recurring sessions to everyone’s free weekly planner.
+In these meetings, discuss employees’ performance during the last week and the plan for the next week.
 When people know the plan, they automatically start performing better.

 #6 State clear expectations